 For Aristotle, a moderate man becomes moderate because his ability to abstain from his greed.
-A courageous man becomes courageous because in spite of his fear he is able to act in ways which opposes it.
-The ability to rise above one’s impulses is the essense of human being.
-It is what make human “human.”
-It is what make us “excellence.”
+A couragous man becomes couragous because in spite of his fear he is able to act in ways which opposes it.
+The ability to rise above one’s impulses is the essense of human is.
+It is what make human “excellence.”

 When a group of monkeys are hungry, they do not rationalize whether the act of stealing food is moral or immoral, they do whatever their impulses demand of them.
 When a dog is in shock or in a state of panic, it will attack even its owner if its instinct calls for such action.
-A moth does not rationalize whether flying toward a bon fire is “good” or “bad.”
-Its impulse demands it to do so, and thus it must fly toward its own demise.
+A termite swarmer will fly into a bon fire if its impulse demands it to do so.